-To our knowledge, this is the first study that found a significant association between reduced frequency of breakfast consumption and shorter sleep duration in medical students.
+This is the first study we are aware of that found a significant association between reduced frequency of breakfast consumption and shorter sleep duration in medical students.
 Given that the impact of sleep duration on health and wellbeing is documented in the literature, this finding has practical implications.
-Most importantly, the frequency of breakfast consumption is a modifiable habit.
-It is also important since the circadian rhythms can be entrained by the regularity of meals.
+Importantly, frequency of breakfast consumption is a modifiable habit.
+It is also important due to the recognition of how circadian rhythms can be entrained by regularity of meals.
 Furthermore, it has been shown that students' own habits correlate with the frequency with which they promoted those habits to patients.
 Thus, setting up good habits of eating and sleep may lead to improving student health as well as promoting awareness of sleep habits and meal regularity to patients in the future.

 We found that approximately half of the participants reported skipping breakfast at least once a week.
-This is similar to what is reported in Saudi Arabia (60%)5 and falls somewhere in between the two extremes reported in the literature (26.7% in Japan3 and 72% in Ghana).6 We also found that a higher proportion of Breakfast Skippers had poor quality of sleep as compared with Breakfast Eaters; however, this was not statistically significant.
-This finding is similar to an interventional study in young adults which showed that breakfast consumption tended to improve perceived sleep quality (as compared with skipping breakfast), but this was also not statistically significant.25
+This is similar to what is reported in Saudi Arabia (60%) and falls somewhere in between the two extremes reported in the literature (26.7% in Japan and 72% in Ghana).
+We also found that a higher proportion of Breakfast Skippers had poor quality of sleep as compared with Breakfast Eaters; however, this was not statistically significant.
+This finding is similar to an interventional study in young adults which showed that breakfast consumption tended to improve perceived sleep quality (as compared with breakfast skipping), but this was also not statistically significant.

 The key finding, based on correlation analysis, is that a lower frequency of breakfast consumption is significantly associated with a shorter sleep duration.
 Furthermore, regression analysis statistically confirmed that the frequency of breakfast consumption affects sleep duration, implying a functional relationship.
-There are large epidemiological studies,^{20, 21} interventional studies,3 chronobiological evidence,23 and mechanistic endocrine evidence3 that support these findings.
+There are large epidemiological studies, interventional studies, chronobiological evidence, and mechanistic endocrine evidence that support these findings.

 There are several proposed mechanisms that could explain why breakfast skipping impacts sleep duration in medical students.
-Firstly, skipping breakfast is associated with a 'later' chronotype (preference for later bed and wake times or "night owls").
-26 Since wake times are constrained by academic and social commitments, later bedtimes probably lead to shorter sleep duration and may also lead to a later timing of evening meal/food, which could impact bed/sleeping time.
-Secondly, irregular eating times may produce chronodisruption (when the peripheral clocks desynchronise from the central clock) which can induce a disruption in the circadian system and affect sleep duration.23 Chronodisruption is part of a vicious cycle impacting adipose tissue, organs of digestion, food components, genetic background, energy input and output, adaptive hyperlipogenesis, food intake control (leptin and ghrelin), and changes in hormones (insulin, corticoids).23 Furthermore, there is emerging research on the relationship between circadian rhythm and brain cognitive functions showing that chronodisruption affects attention, working memory, cognitive inhibition, and task switching.27 Thirdly, breakfast skipping is associated with increased snacking of high-fat, high-sugar foods in the evening which also impacts sleep duration.25 Fourthly, there is growing evidence that breakfast may affect sleep through the brain-gut-microbiome axis (BGMA).28 Bacteria have shown to affect immune, hormonal, and neural responses, as well as the permeability of both the gut barrier and blood-brain barrier.28 One study found that total microbiome diversity was positively correlated with increased sleep efficiency and total sleep time and was negatively correlated with wake after sleep onset.28 Additionally, the macronutrient composition of the breakfast may also affect sleep given that there is a strong link between food, the gut microbiome, and health, as shown in the landmark PREDICT 1 study.29
+Firstly, breakfast skipping is associated with a 'later' chronotype (preference for later bed and wake times or "night owls").
+Since wake times are constrained by academic and social commitments, later bedtimes probably lead to shorter sleep duration and might also lead to later timing of evening meal/food which might then impact bed/sleep time.
+Secondly, irregular eating times may produce chronodisruption (when the peripheral clocks are desynchronised from the central clock) which might induce a disruption in the circadian system and affect sleep duration.
+Chronodisruption is part of a vicious cycle impacting adipose tissue, organs of digestion, food components, genetic background, energy input and output, adaptive hyperlipogenesis, food intake control (leptin and ghrelin), and changes in hormones (insulin, corticoids).
+Furthermore, there is emerging research on the relationship between circadian rhythm and brain cognitive functions showing that chronodisruption affects attention, working memory, cognitive inhibition, and task switching.
+Thirdly, breakfast skipping is associated with increased snacking of high-fat, high-sugar foods in the evening which also impacts sleep duration.
+Fourthly, there is growing evidence that breakfast may affect sleep through the brain-gut-microbiome axis (BGMA).
+Bacteria have shown to affect immune, hormonal, and neural responses, as well as the permeability of both the gut barrier and blood-brain barrier.
+One study found that total microbiome diversity was positively correlated with increased sleep efficiency and total sleep time and was negatively correlated with wake after sleep onset.
+Additionally, the macronutrient composition of the breakfast may also affect sleep given that there is a strong link between food, the gut microbiome, and health, as shown in the landmark PREDICT 1 study,